hewitson-j/website-v4/README.md

 From the home page, users can click on my profile picture and be redirected to [About](http://jacobhewitson.com/#/about) which has some information about who I am and the kinds of work I've done.
 It has a section for my Education and Work History.

 ## Tests
-Tests will be written for each component.
+Tests will be available for each component.
 Code coverage is at